bezabu/bb-gp-pp4-part/README.md

 - Defect database

-  - There are three models in the defect database, two of wich relate to the auth.User model
+  - There are three models in the defect database, two of which relate to the auth.User model

   ![Entity Relationship Diagram of the Defect Database](static/images/erd_part.webp)